vrypan/bucket3/README.txt

 Examples
 ------------

-conf.bucket3com.yaml, _themes/bucket3com and the posts under posts/ are the source of http://www.bucket3.com/
+iCheck out the source of http://www.bucket3.com/ at https://github.com/vrypan/www.bucket3.com

 http://blog.vrypan.net/ is also generated using bucket3.